 Consistency is Key: Troubleshooting common tapestry issues

 With all of this new information you may be ready to attempt your first tapestry, or go back to a project you were overwhelmed by.
 I want you to be well equipped and aware of a few things that can happen (sometimes all at once) if you are not packing your weft down consistently, or placing your weft in the shed evenly (the latter being the most common culprit): (a) your weft will not properly cover your warp, and therefore you will not be making weft-faced fabric, (b) weft tension issues with arise from inconsistent weft bubbling and your warps will begin to either move too close together or too far apart in isolated areas, and (c) inconsistent weft tension will result in your selvages (edges of your tapestry) drawing in, ie. your tapestry is gets narrower as you weave.

 If you are having any of these issues make sure the following things are in place: (a) your EPI is good (as per my ruler exercise above – see video link at 2:33) , (b) you are beating your weft down enough, and (c) you are placing your weft in your shed in consistent bubbles across the entire plane (see video link at 11:43).

 Okay, folks, I sure enjoyed writing this for you, I hope it was helpful.
-Feel free, as always, to join me in the forums and ask me more questions about your adventures in tapestry weaving.
+Feel free, as always, to join me at my SOS tapestry courses and in the forums and ask me more questions about your adventures in tapestry weaving.